 Before monitoring begins, estimate the ideal exposure time based on study requirements, the relevant uptake rates for the compounds and sampler type selected, the expected concentration range, available analytical detection limits and required reporting limits.

-NOTE
+NOTES

-Stable uptake rates on axial diffusive tubes packed with an appropriate sorbent tube for the target analytes are typically in the order of 2 ng/ppm/min (or 2 pg/ppb/min) for exposure periods ranging from 8 h to 2 weeks or more (see Annex C).
+1 Stable uptake rates on axial diffusive tubes packed with an appropriate sorbent tube for the target analytes are typically in the order of 2 ng/ppm/min (or 2 pg/ppb/min) for exposure periods ranging from 8 h to 2 weeks or more (see Annex C).
 This number can be used as a rough guide when calculating the masses expected to be collected during monitoring (see Annex B).